Skip to main content

 stability23 negative mentions

-• The game has significant technical issues on modern systems, including flickering graphics and unresponsive menus.
+• The game has significant compatibility issues on modern systems, often requiring extensive troubleshooting to run properly.

 • graphics

-• “The game-play is fun and challenging, the graphics are beautiful even now (and especially nice for 2006 when it was released), and if you make it to the end, you'll feel like a true safe-cracking master.”
+• “The graphics are beautiful even now (and especially nice for 2006 when it was released), and if you make it to the end, you'll feel like a true safe-cracking master.”

 • “With nice graphics, intuitive gameplay, tons of safes to unlock and challenging puzzles to solve, and a big fancy mansion to explore.”

-• “The visuals themselves were pretty great, with lots of pretty scenery to see around the giant house, though I wish the game had been set at a first-person view, allowing you to freely view the house, instead of the frame by frame.”
+• “The visuals themselves were pretty great, with lots of pretty scenery to see around the giant house.”

 • “The low resolution and grainy graphics kill all the enjoyment while solving the puzzles.”